 Is there such thing as a budget Las Vegas Strip hotel?
 After testing out a range of hotels, ranging from cheap stays to luxury resorts, here are my suggestions to help you decide where to stay on the Las Vegas Strip, however much you want to spend.

 How to choose a Las Vegas Strip hotel

 But first, here are a few tips to help you choose the best hotel in Las Vegas for you.

-Think about your location: There are over 30 hotels right on the Strip, but not all Strip locations are created equal.
-The Strip’s four miles long, so if you’re staying right down one end then you’ve got a long trek down to the centre or the other end.
-There are frequent Deuce buses running along the Strip 24 hours a day which cost $8 for a day pass.
+Frequent Deuce buses run along the Strip 24 hours a day which cost $8 for 24 hours.
 But traffic can make it slow going.
 So if you’re limited on time and want to visit a lot of places then you might be better paying a bit extra to get a more convenient location.

-Shop around: Even when you’ve chosen a hotel and pinned down the best dates, the same hotel can have different prices depending where you look.
-I found the same room at the Bellagio on an August weeknight ranging from $180/£135 to $240/£180.
 So it’s a good idea to shop around and try a few different booking sites as well as the hotel’s own website.
-If the prices are pretty similar then it’s often worth booking direct with the hotel as some have loyalty schemes where you can get discounts or freebies.
+If the prices are pretty similar then it’s often worth booking direct with the hotel as many have loyalty schemes where you can get discounts or freebies.